CAMBADA/cambada-rtdb2/README.md

 * MulticastAddress (M) assigned group address according to MSL rules
 * MulticastPort    (M) port to use
 * Interface        (O) interface overrule, 'auto' (default) will resolve to available adapter
-* InterfacePriority  (O) in case 'auto' is used above, then given sequence is used to prioritize
+* InterfacePriorityList  (O) in case 'auto' is used above, then given sequence is used to prioritize
-* InterfaceBlacklist (O) in case 'auto' is used above, then given interfaces are ignored
+* InterfaceBlackList     (O) in case 'auto' is used above, then given interfaces are ignored
 * Frequency        (M) transmitter frequency (Hz)

 ### Databases